AllenInstitute/MIES/Packages/doc/databrowser_paplot.rst

    <p>&nbsp;&nbsp;&nbsp;<br></p>

 The image graph supplements the trace plot :ref:`Figure Pulse Average Trace plot`.
 It renders more quickly than the trace plot, especially with many (overlayed) sweeps.
 Each (horizontal) line of the image plot corresponds to a pulse (unique time-series) and encodes the voltage or current in color (user-defined color mapping).
 Deconvolution and average lines (extra wide) are at the bottom of each set image.
 Image-space is left blank when data is not shown.
-The image is filled from bottom to top depending on the :ref:`db_paplot_image_sortorder`.
+The image is filled from top to bottom where the interleaving between pulses and sweeps depends on the :ref:`db_paplot_image_sortorder`.

 .. _db_paplot_image_sortorder: